-As part of the self-disclosure process students are expected to make an appointment at Ability Services and submit a written report about the disability.
+As part of the self-disclosure process a student is expected to submit a written report to the Ability Services office about a difficult medical, physical, sensory, or brain related issue.
 The report is called documentation.
-It’s largely from this paperwork that decisions are made for allowing individual students specific types of accommodations.
+It’s largely from this paperwork that decisions are made to allow the student certain types of accommodations.
 The documentation should be written by an appropriate expert.
-It should allow a reader who is not an expert to realize that a disability currently exists, and to understand how it will impact the student.
-The kind of expert that’s needed for this paperwork depends on the type of disability; often it should be a doctor.
-UWRF does not provide the expert or pay for any related costs.
-See the written guidelines (below) for various types of disabilities: Learning Disability Guidelines, ADHD Guidelines, Hearing Issue Guidelines, Physical/Mobility/Other Health Guidelines, Psychological/Neurological/Mental Health Guidelines, Brain Injury Guidelines, Vision Issue Guidelines.
+It should also contain the kinds of detailed information that can allow a reader who is not an expert to: 1.)
+Confirm the issue currently exists; 2.)
+Know how the issue may have a substantial impact on the student at UWRF; and, 3.)
+Understand the kinds of accommodation the student should have for equal access and opportunity.
+Through the following links guidelines are available regarding the kind of expert and detailed information that's expected for some general categories of issues : Learning Disability Guidelines, ADHD Guidelines, Hearing Issue Guidelines, Physical/Mobility/Other Health Guidelines, Psychological/Neurological/Mental Health Guidelines, Brain Injury Guidelines, Vision Issue Guidelines.

-For some kinds of disabilities you may be able to save the expert time and acquire more detailed documentation by using a convenient form called the Collaborative Documentation Form.
-On its front-side you may explain certain details that an expert often doesn't automatically remember.
-You can then give the form to the expert and ask him or her to fill out the back-side.
-Unfortunately, this form may not be sufficient for disabilities that require a lot of numerical measurements to explain them, such as a Learning Disability.
+For some kinds of issues it's possible to improve the likelihood of arranging adequate documentation by using a relatively convenient form called the Collaborative Documentation Form.
+On its front side you can explain certain details that an expert often won't automatically explain.
+Then give the form to the expert and ask to have the second side filled out.
+Unfortunately, the form may not work for issues that require a lot of numerical information to understand, such as a Learning Disability.
 It's recommended you should contact Ability Services before attempting to use the Collaborative Documentation Form and ask if it could work for your situation.

-Here are some other common problems with documentation.
-It might be paperwork:
+Here are some other common problems with the paperwork Ability Services can receive:

-Other problems are common with several types of documentation from public schools that can be called an Individual Educational Plan (IEP), a 504 Plan, a Transition Plan (ITP), or a Summary of Performance (SOP).
-These plans often lack details about the disability, or the author may not actually be an expert on the issue, or there isn’t enough current information.
-Students with such a plan should submit a copy to Ability Service, but may also need additional documentation to confirm there is a need for accommodations.
+An Individual Educational Plan (IEP), 504 Plan, Transition Plan (ITP), and Summary of Performance (SOP) from public schools often don't have enough information.
+These plans often lack details about a student's issue, or it's not clear the writer actually is an expert on the issue, or there isn’t enough current information.
+Anyone with such a plan should submit a copy to Ability Service, but may also need additional documentation to confirm there is a need for accommodations.

-If students submit documentation that doesn’t have enough information the process of seeking accommodations becomes dormant until they arrange additional documentation.
-Getting adequate documentation often takes considerable time to accomplish.
+If students submit documentation that doesn’t have enough information the process of seeking accommodation can become dormant until they submit additional documentation.
+Arranging and submitting adequate documentation often takes considerable time.
 Students who want to attempt this process should get it started as soon as possible.